 Does my video need to be produced/edited/scripted?

 The option of submitting a video gives students which wish to do so a different medium for developing their voice and ideas.
-In reviewing optional video profiles, the focus will be on the content of the video rather than on production quality.
+In reviewing recommended video profiles, the focus will be on the content of the video rather than on production quality.
 Students who submit a video are encouraged to film in a quiet space that limits outside distractions (background noise, music, pet or sibling interference, etc.).
 While it’s okay to rehearse your message a bit so that you feel confident and ready, it’s helpful for us to hear these spoken in your normal, conversational voice—memorizing a “script” or reading from prepared notes is not necessary and might detract from a sense of your genuine voice.

 Do you offer financial aid?

 Yes.
-UChicago meets the full-demonstrated financial need of every admitted student through a need-based financial aid award that includes no loan expectation.
-Each financial aid award is tailored to the student and family’s particular financial profile; we require a few forms and documents in order to offer students an appropriate package.
+UChicago meets the full-demonstrated financial need of every admitted student through a need-based financial aid package that includes no loan expectation.
+Each financial aid package is tailored to the student and family’s particular financial profile; we require a few forms and documents in order to offer students an appropriate package.
 Although domestic applicants may apply for financial aid at any time, we recommend that they apply for aid when they apply for admission in order to receive an aid decision in a timely manner.
 UChicago does not charge an application fee to students who indicate that they intend to apply for financial aid.
 Learn more about applying for UChicago’s financial aid.